Skip to main content

 A dental abscess is a pocket of pus caused by a bacterial infection in your teeth or gums.
 There are different types of dental abscesses, and each type can influence the symptoms a person experiences and how quickly they need treatment.

-• Periapical abscess An infection that forms at the tip of the tooth’s root.
-They typically occur when bacteria reach the dental pulp.
+• Periapical abscess — An infection that forms at the tip of the tooth’s root.
+It typically occurs when bacteria reach the dental pulp.

 More general signs of a dental abscess include: